prolland006/sprint-boot-aspectj-intellij-gradle-example/README.md

 Created using IntelliJ & Yeoman & gradle.
-It's just an aspectJ example.
+It's just an aspectJ example with an hello world swing JFrame.

 # Setup intellij
 - set the compiler with ajc instead of javac in intellij.